 There are a few of the different off-page SEO factors that can impact your search engine rankings:

 Trust is getting increasingly important, and most of the recent Google updates have hit spammy and obscure websites.
 This is how Google determines whether you have a legitimate site that visitors can trust.
 One of the best ways to improve trust is by building quality backlinks from sites that have authority (such as .edu or .gov domain).

 Link building is the most popular and effective off-Page SEO technique.
 Search engines use backlinks as indications of the linked-to content’s quality.
 You want to be careful here as spamming sites with your links is a quick and easy way to get your site banned from search engines.
 Take the time to build relationships with influencers and fans who create quality content and will link back to your site in their content.

 Social media is part of off-page SEO and if you think about it, it’s also a form of link building.
 Social media mentions are gaining ground as ranking factors and proper configuration of social media profiles can also boost SEO.
 The more quality content you publish, the more likely you will be to get people to share your content with others.

 There are a lot of factors that impact your SEO ranking, but the most important thing to consider is whether your content is valuable and relevant to your intended audience.

-Keep in mind that SEO nat an overnight to work successfully.
+Keep in mind that SEO did not overnight to work successfully.
 It takes months or years and a lot of hard work for you to get the best result.

 However, following SEO best practices by creating quality content focused on helping your human visitors is the best way to build a sustainable online business that will continue to bring in new organic site traffic for years to come.